Jacob-Hoff-man/django-ecommerce/README.md

 - redux-thunk - this is middleware for redux that allows action creators to return a function instead of a direct action.
 - redux-devtools-extensions - allows utilization of the redux devtools in google chrome for inspecting the redux global state (debugging purposes).

-The frontend react files were turned into static assets, and then merged into the django server, for optimization and security purposes.
+The frontend react files were turned into static assets, and then merged into the django server for optimization and security purposes.

 #### Backend: